-Oh, and you don't need a fancy nail lamp to achieve it either...
+Oh, and you don't need a fancy nail lamp or polish to achieve it either...

 The at-home manicure is a hard art to master.
 Between having to paint a small area with your non-dominant hand and having to wait what seems like centuries for it to dry and then accidentally smudging it - there's a lot that goes into DIY manicures.

 But even if you are one of these lucky ambidextrous people who, as it happens, has the patience of a saint, once your nails are done, you go do the dishes and suddenly they're all chipped.

 Well, what if I told you the a long-lasting manicure doesn't just exist underneath the UV lights at a nail salon?
 Intrigued, right?
 Just like the perfect at-home blowdry, it all comes down to technique.
 No, we're not talking about managing to only place nail polish on your nails (although this helps), we're talking about everything from the prep, the kind of brush, where you apply the colour first and of course, that all-important top coat.

 TRENDING TODAY: The TV Shows That Have Gotten Me Through Quarantine

 To find out how to give yourself a salon-worthy manicure that won’t chip quickly, we spoke to the team of experts over at CND.
 Below, they break down the basic steps on how to make a manicure last longer.

 Remove excess polish from the brush on the side of the bottle and then apply a thin line of colour along the free edge of the nail to seal it and ensure complete coverage.